-Interestingly, the Kasner worldsheet’s periodicity is time-like, contrasting with conventional worldsheet theories \cite{Polchinski:1998rq}.
-We interpreted this by showing that the mapping $X^\mu(\tau,\sigma) \to \bar{X}^\mu(\xi,\eta)$ induces a temporal shift, driven by the Kasner parameter $a$.
-This shift alters the spatial/temporal nature of the worldsheet and its coordinates, causing a rapid shift in periodicity along $\xi$ in the Kasner framework, compared to the $\sigma$ direction in its inertial counterpart.
+Interestingly, the Milne worldsheet exhibits time-like periodicity, in stark contrast to conventional worldsheet theories \cite{Polchinski:1998rq}.
+We interpreted this by demonstrating that the mapping $X^\mu(\tau,\sigma) \to \bar{X}^\mu(\xi,\eta)$ induces a temporal shift, driven by the Milne parameter $a$, which alters the spatial/temporal nature of the worldsheet and its coordinates.
+This leads to a rapid shift in periodicity along $\xi$ in the Milne framework, compared to the $\sigma$ direction in its inertial counterpart.
 In contrast, for a Rindler worldsheet, analogous mappings involve a spatial boost, maintaining the space-like periodicity \cite{Bagchi:2021ban}.

-We then examined the quantum regime of a tensile Kasner worldsheet by performing a quantum mode expansion.
-This involved promoting the Kasner worldsheet modes to their global forms in terms of the Minkowski basis, linking the oscillation operators to their inertial counterparts through Bogoliubov transformations (see \cref{KBT21}).
-The Bogoliubov coefficients were found to be exponential functions of the Kasner parameter $a$, resulting in a time-evolving vacuum state, identified as a squeezed/coherent state relative to the Minkowski vacuum.
+To explore the quantum regime, we performed a quantum mode expansion of the tensile Milne worldsheet, promoting its modes to a global form in terms of the Minkowski basis.
+This allowed us to link the oscillation operators to their inertial counterparts via Bogoliubov transformations (see \cref{KBT21}).
+The resulting Bogoliubov coefficients were found to be exponential functions of the Milne parameter $a$, producing a time-evolving vacuum state identified as a squeezed/coherent state relative to the Minkowski vacuum.

-Finally in \cref{TAW}, we explored the transition to the tensionless regime of the Kasner worldsheet.
-Two limiting routes were derived: \begin{inparaenum}[(i)] \item $a \to \infty$ for a constant speed of light $c$, and \item $c \to 0$ for a constant time-evolution $a$ \end{inparaenum}, which truncate the tensile Kasner worldsheet framework (including the Bogoliubov transformations, quantum modes, oscillators, and vacuum state) and achieve the tensionless limit.
-These routes are complementary and effectively describe a continuous flow from a tensile state to a tensionless regime across the Kasner evolution range $a \in [0,\infty]$.
+Finally, we investigated the transition to the tensionless regime of the Milne worldsheet and identified two limiting routes: (i) taking the infinite time-evolution limit ($a \to \infty$) while keeping the speed of light $c$ fixed, and (ii) sending the speed of light to zero ($c \to 0$) while maintaining a fixed time-evolution frequency $a$.
+Both routes effectively truncate the tensile Milne framework, collapsing the quantum modes, oscillators, and Bogoliubov transformations into a Carrollian structure—with the first providing an indirect yet non-trivial transition, and the second enforcing a direct Carrollian limit.
+In both cases, the emergent tensionless regime is governed by Carrollian symmetries, establishing a novel ultra-relativistic limit in the dynamics of time-evolving strings.